Developmental Biology, Genetics

-Norbert Perrimon is using functional genomic approaches to identify molecular mechanisms that link physiology, cell biology, and cell differentiation.
+Norbert Perrimon is using functional genomic approaches to identify molecular mechanisms underlying communication between cells and organs.

 Biologists know a lot about the development of body parts—how cells become specialized for certain functions and why, say, the heart develops in the chest and not the head.
 But the body isn't assembled on a production line that adds one component after another.
 As an organ forms, one tissue's development must be coordinated in time and space with that of all the others.

 To understand the genetic programs that orchestrate this complicated task, Norbert Perrimon studies organ development in Drosophila, the fruit fly.
 "I wanted to use molecular tools to identify gene function in the context of development," he remembers thinking when he became a graduate student in Paris.